-International Lawmaking, 2008 ILL.
-L. REV. 71, 72 (2008) ("For centuries, the international legal system has been premised on the bedrock understanding that states must consent to the creation of international law."); Duncan B. Hollis, Why Consent Still Matters - Non-State Actors, Treaties, and the Changing Sources of International Law, 23 BERKELEY J. INT'L LAW 137 (2005) ("Notwithstanding criticism of Article 38 and state consent, most international lawyers rely on them as international law's operating framework."); Restat 3d of the Foreign Relations Law of the U.S., Introduction to Part I, Chapter 1, 18 (1987) ("Modern international law is rooted in acceptance by states which constitute the system."); but see Oscar Schachter, Towards a Theory of International Obligation, in The Effectiveness of International Law Decisions 9-10 (Stephen Schwebel ed., 1971) (citing eleven other possible sources of international obligation).
+creation of international legal obligations); Laurence R. Helfer, Nonconsensual International Lawmaking, 2008 ILL.
+L. Rev. 71, 72 (2008) ("For centuries, the international legal system has been premised on the bedrock understanding that states must consent to the creation of international law."); Duncan B. Hollis, Why Consent Still Matters - Non-State Actors, Treaties, and the Changing Sources of International Law, 23 Berkeley J. Int'l Law 137 (2005) ("Notwithstanding criticism of Article 38 and state consent, most international lawyers rely on them as international law's operating framework."); Restat 3d of the Foreign Relations Law of the U.S., Introduction to Part I, Chapter 1, 18 (1987) ("Modern international law is rooted in acceptance by states which constitute the system."); but see Oscar Schachter, Towards a Theory of International Obligation, in The Effectiveness of International Law Decisions 9-10 (Stephen Schwebel ed., 1971) (citing eleven other possible sources of international obligation).

-2 Louis Henkin, International Law: Politics.
+Louis Henkin, International Law: Politics.
 Values, and Functions, 216 RECUEIL DES COURS D'ACADEMIE DE DROIT INT'L 9, 27 (1989) ("[A] state is not subject to any external authority unless it has voluntarily consented to such authority."); Antonio Cassese, INTERNATIONAL LAW IN A DIVIDED WORLD (1986) ("Ever since the beginning of the international community...law was brought into being by the very [s]tates which were to be bound by it... [] there was complete coincidence of law-makers and law-addressees"); S.S.
 "Lotus" (Fr. v.
 Turk.), 1927 P.C.I.J. (ser.
 A) No. 9, at 18 (Sept.
 7) ("The rules of law binding upon States . . . emanate from their own free will."); Barcelona Traction, 1970 I.C.J.
 Reports 3, 47 ("here as elsewhere, a body of rules could only have developed with the consent of those concerned."); Nicaragua (Merits and Judgment) [1986] I.C.J.
 Reports 14, 135 (Merits, Judgment) ("in international law there are no rules, other than such rules as may be accepted by the states concerned, by treaty or otherwise."); Gennadii Mikhailovich Danilenko, LAW-MAKING IN THE INTERNATIONAL COMMUNITY 7 (1993).

-demonstrate that our commitment to consent is a major problem for today's international legal system.
-To be sure, consent is important to the functioning of the system, and any deviation from it must be carried out with care, but consent can also cripple efforts to use international law as a tool to help solve some of the world's largest problems.
+This Article challenges broadly held contemporary views on the merit of consent.
+The normative implications of our consent-centric approach to international law have not been adequately addressed and, in my view, are not well understood.
+In this Article, I demonstrate that our commitment to consent is a major problem for today's international legal system.
+An excessive commitment to it can cripple efforts to use international law as a tool to help solve the world's largest problems.
 We live in a world of many states with wildly divergent priorities and concerns.
 We also live in a world with nuclear weapons, a warming climate, vanishing fisheries, grinding poverty, and countless other problems whose solutions require a high level of cooperation among states.
-Unless we change how we view the role of consent, it will be almost impossible to address these problems.3
+Unless we change how we view the role of consent, it will be almost impossible to address these problems.